 “It’s basically a tournament of top death match wrestlers from around the world,” Markland said.

-Death match is a nitch in the business, as is hard-core wrestling and extreme championship wrestling.
+Page 2 of 2 - Death match is a nitch in the business, as is hard-core wrestling and extreme championship wrestling.

 The well-known WWE wrestler C.M.
 Punk has competed in CZW.

 All of the wrestlers have to have blood tests done since there is some blood spatter.
 The head wounds are generally small, self-inflicted cuts that bleed out to appear more serious.